ShawonAshraf/bd-cellnum-validator/README.md

  - `isValid` function takes the cell number as `String`  as its param.
  - returns `true` if the cell number is valid and `false` otherwise.

-## Changelog
-- `1.0.1` : Now supports cell phone numbers with country code.
-- `3.0.0` : Now supports validation for new GP numbers with 013 code.
 ## License
 MIT